apache/struts-site/source/security/index.md

-The Apache Struts 2 contains internal security manager which blocks access to particular classes and Java packages - it's a OGNL-wide mechanism which means it affects any aspect of the framework ie. incoming parameters, expressions used in JSPs, etc.
+The Apache Struts 2 contains internal security manager which blocks access to particular classes and Java packages - it's a OGNL-wide mechanism which means it affects any aspect of the framework ie. incoming parameters, expressions used in JSPs, etc. Matching is done based on both the target and member class of an OGNL expression.

 There are 4 options that can be used to configure excluded packages and classes:

- - `struts.excludedClasses` - comma-separated list of excluded classes
+- `struts.excludedClasses`: comma-separated list of excluded classes.
+Note that superclasses are also matched.
- - `struts.excludedPackageNamePatterns` - patterns used to exclude packages based on RegEx - this option is slower than simple string comparison but it's more flexible
+- `struts.excludedPackageNames`: comma-separated list of excluded packages, matched using string comparison via `startWith`.
+Note that classes in subpackages are also excluded.
- - `struts.excludedPackageNames` - comma-separated list of excluded packages, it is used with simple string comparison via `startWith` and `equals`
+- `struts.excludedPackageNamePatterns` - comma-separated list of RegEx patterns used to exclude packages.
+Note that this option is slower than string comparison but more flexible.
- - `struts.excludedPackageExemptClasses` - comma-separated list of classes to exempt from any of the excluded packages or package name patterns
+- `struts.excludedPackageExemptClasses` - comma-separated list of classes to exempt from any of the excluded packages or package name patterns.
+An exact exemption must exist for each exclusion match (target or member or both).

 The defaults are defined [here](https://github.com/apache/struts/blob/master/core/src/main/resources/struts-excluded-classes.xml).